retreat-manager/yk-cabin-rental-pricing/README.md

 > All cabins have a gas stove, a fire place and an outhouse.

 > All cabins, except cabin 3, have refridgerators.
-Cabin 3 has coolers or use of fridge in shed.
+Cabin 3 has a cooler or use of the fridge in the shed.

 ### Payment Details:
 - Payment in Full is required to reserve a cabin